syrusakbary/Flask-SuperAdmin/README.rst

 Flask-SuperAdmin
 ================

-The best admin interface framework for Flask.
+The **best** admin interface framework for Flask.
 Better than Django admin.

-With scaffolding for Mongoengine, Django and SQLAlchemy.
+With **scaffolding for Mongoengine, Django and SQLAlchemy**.

 Introduction
 ------------